Where’s Your Okra?

 IMG_3373 small

 I visited the monument during my recent pilgrimage to Senegal and The Gambia (that’s me at the bottom).
-Despite controversies that surround this monument, I could not deny the power of its presence and the energy field that surged through my body as I stood beneath its spectacular grandeur.
+Despite controversies that surround this monument, I could not deny the power of its presence and the energy field that surged through my body as I stood beneath its grandeur.

 I hope the heart of Senegal and the heart of all Africa, including her diaspora, will come to embrace this monument to the African Renaissance.
 May religion, dogma and creed divide us no more.
 UMOJA (unity) and AMANDLA (power)!